flyhigh1402/Movies_RottenTomatoAPI/README.md

 ### Issue:

-- The error network view not show animation and appearent when pull to refresh.
+- (fixed)The error network view not show animation and appearent when pull to refresh.

 ### 3rd party libraries